Skip to Content

 • Salt and pepper to taste – about 1/2 teaspoon each

-• 1 cup uncooked wild rice blend, rinsed – you can use a combo whole grain rice.
+• 1 cup uncooked wild rice blend, rinsed – you can use a combo of whole grain rice.

 • 1¾ cups of water – you can substitute chicken broth for water

-• 1 (8 oz.) can mushrooms, or 1 ½ cup of fresh mushrooms – I prefer using fresh.
+• 1 (8 oz.) of mushroom, or 1 ½ cup of fresh mushrooms – I prefer using fresh.

-How To Make Wild Rice and Pork Chop Casserole
+How To Make Pork Chop Casserole

 Wild Rice being rinsed for Minnesota Casserole.